canarybit/cc-docs/docs/products/inspector.md

 Follow the related documentation to apply custom policy with [CanaryBit Tower](./tower.md#add-custom-policies) or [CanaryBit Surveyor](surveyor.md#add-custom-policies).

-For [manual verification](#via-manual-configuration), simply add the policy file as argument to the `cbclient`.
+For [manual verification](#via-manual-configuration), simply add the policy file as argument to the `cb-inspector-client`.

 !!!
 Example "Example: Manual verification with custom policy"

       ```
-      ./cbclient attestation  ... --policy mypolicy.rego
+      ./cb-inspector-client ... --policy mypolicy.rego
       ```

 ## Download the reports